Updated July 5, 2026

 In Oregon, the policy can be built around motor carrier liability, physical damage, cargo coverage, trailer interchange, bobtail coverage, and non-trucking liability insurance, depending on how your trucks are used.

-The provided state data lists Oregon commercial auto minimums at $25,000/$50,000/$20,000, and it also says coverage needs may vary by industry and business size, so trucking contracts may require more.
+Oregon commercial auto minimums apply, and coverage needs may vary by industry and business size, so trucking contracts may require more.

-The stated Oregon range is about $260 to $1,040 per month per truck, with the final price depending on limits, deductibles, claims history, location, risk profile, and endorsements.
+The final price depends on limits, deductibles, claims history, location, risk profile, and endorsements.

 That depends on whether you haul freight, own the truck, and are responsible for the goods you carry; many Oregon trucking buyers combine motor carrier liability with cargo and physical damage for a fuller policy structure.